Find Your Perfect School

 A general education foundation in graphic design is usually followed by art history, art theory, and composition courses.
 While you don’t need any deep scientific knowledge to graduate in graphic design, you will still be required to take 3 to 6 credit hours of science as part of your general education requirements.
 There’s nothing to worry about, though, because the science you’ll be studying isn’t rigorous.

-According to the BLS, as of May 2020, graphic designers earned a median annual salary of $53,380.
-The top 10% of earners in the field made more than $93,440 per year.
+According to the BLS, as of May 2020, graphic designers earned a median annual salary of $57,990.
+The top 10% of earners in the field made more than $100,920 per year.
 The highest-paying industries for these professionals are advertising and public relations.
-From 2020 to 2030, the BLS predicts a 3% increase in graphic designer employment.
-Creative designers who stay up to date on the latest technologies, on the other hand, may find more job opportunities.
-For art directors, the figure rises to 11%.

 Bachelor of Science – Legal Studies